 Arts + Creativity Center.
-Based on the sites analysis included in this document, the City is planning to donate a portion of the Siler Road site to the "Arts + Creativity Center" (A+CC).
+Based on the sites analysis included in this document, the City is in the process of donating a portion of the Siler Road site to the "Arts + Creativity Center" (A+CC).
 A+CC is envisioned as a facility that offers both affordable rental housing, as well as commercial and retail space for creative businesses.
 Integral to the success of this project will be the award of Low Income Housing Tax Credits (LIHTC), made more likely if the City donates the development site.
 Securing tax credits has the potential to leverage up to \$13 million of development financing into the community.

 Resolution No. 2014-13 directed City staff to work with Creative Santa Fe to identify building sites appropriate for developing the project.
 Once a site was identified, (a portion of the City-owned Siler Road complex), Resolution 2015-24 was adopted which clarified the process for staff to determine appropriate criteria for making a land donation, as well as developing a legal mechanism in compliance with the New Mexico Affordable Housing Act or the Local Economic Development Act.
+On July 29, 2015, the Governing Body approved donating a parcel of land for the project during

-On July 29, 2015, the Governing Body approved donating a parcel of land for the project during Executive Session, contingent on the developer receiving funding through the LIHTC program.
-The proposed resolution clarifies the intent of the Governing Body to support the NMIF application for LIHTC funds, both through the donation of a project site and associated development fee waivers.
+Executive Session, contingent on the developer receiving funding through the LIHTC program.
+Resolution 2016-30 further clarified the intent of the Governing Body to support the New Mexico Interfaith Housing Corporation's application for LIHTC funds, both through the donation of a project site and associated development fee waivers.
 The objective is for the City to donate 10% of the project costs in order to make the application competitive.